 6.2 OpenCv Acceleration

 Ginga includes support for OpenCv accelerated operations (e.g. rotation and rescaling).
-This support is not enabled by default.
+This support is used by default if the package is installed.

-To enable OpenCv support, install the python opency module (you can find it here).
+To enable OpenCv support, install the python opencv module (you can find it here).